Summary Of Chapter 6 In The Great Gatsby

 Q: What is the significance of Gatsby's real name, James Gatz?

 A: Gatsby's birth name, James Gatz, represents his humble origins and starkly contrasts with the glamorous persona he creates for himself.
-It symbolizes the past he is trying to escape and the identity he is attempting to bury.
+Which means it symbolizes the past he is trying to escape and the identity he is attempting to bury.
 The act of changing his name to Jay Gatsby is a deliberate act of self-invention, a rejection of his former life and an embrace of his idealized future.

 Q: How does Tom Buchanan react to Gatsby's party?

 A: Tom is unimpressed and disdainful of Gatsby's party.
-He views the guests as nouveau riche and lacking in social refinement.
+Still, he views the guests as nouveau riche and lacking in social refinement.
 His presence at the party is primarily motivated by suspicion and a desire to assert his dominance over Gatsby.
 He sees Gatsby as a threat to his social standing and his marriage.

 Q: What does Daisy think of Gatsby's party?